Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Alonso
 #### Sprint review:
 *	What has been done?
-    * Object team successfully implemented fox reproduction
+    * Object team successfully implemented fox reproduction.
-    * Method for getting a random number of rabbits to be eaten and they are also randomly selected
+    * Method for getting a random number of rabbits to be eaten, and they are also randomly selected.
 #### Sprint retrospective:
 *	What went well?
-    *	We pushed what was needed to GIT
+    *	We pushed what was needed to Git.
-    * Worked well in team
+    * Worked well in team.
-    * Good discussion about code strategy
+    * Good discussion about code strategy.
 *	What did not go as well?
-    *	Communication could be better in teams
+    *	Communication could be better in teams.
 *	What could be done differently?
-    * Being more mindful of formatting in RabbitProject
+    * Being more mindful of formatting in sprint log.